t-muthuri/building-permit-cost-calculator-fe/README.md

 * [x] use .env to define urls
 * [] use yaml files to fetch the base url http://localhost:8000
 * [] how to use openapi (advantages)
+* [] add error messages in the ui to notify the client the state or progress of their request

 <!--